schubi2/sdo-client/README.md

    via either a file or through B2B integration.
 The provider registers the ownership voucher with the Rendezvous Service.
 So the Rendezvous Service is aware now about the shipped device.
-5. When the divice has arrived the customer his only task will be to connect the device to internet.
+5. When the device has arrived the customer his only task will be to connect the device to internet.
 6. The device contacts the Rendezvous Service and this service will provide the connection information to the IOT Platform Service, if the device is known.